VigneshVSV/hololinked/doc/source/development_notes.rst

 Development Notes
 =================

-|module-highlighted| is fundamentally a Object Oriented ZeroMQ RPC with control over which attributes, methods
+|module-highlighted| is fundamentally a Object Oriented ZeroMQ RPC with control over the attributes, methods
-and events are exposed on the network.
+and events that are exposed on the network.
 Nevertheless, a non-trivial support for HTTP exists in an attempt to cast atleast certain aspects of instrumentation control & data-acquisition for web development practices, without having to explicitly implement a HTTP server.
 The following is possible with significantly lesser code:

-* |module-highlighted| gives the freedom to choose the HTTP request method & end-point URL desirable for each method, parameter/attribute and event
+* |module-highlighted| gives the freedom to choose the HTTP request method & end-point URL desirable for parameter/attribute, method and event
 * All HTTP requests will be automatically queued and executed serially by the RPC server unless threaded or made async by the developer
 * JSON serialization-deserialization overheads while tunneling HTTP requests through the RPC server
   are reduced to a minimum.
-* web request handlers may be modified to change headers, authentication etc. or add additional endpoints which may cast resources to REST-like while leaving the RPC details to the package
 * Events pushed by the object will be automatically tunneled as HTTP server sent events

+Further web request handlers may be modified to change headers, authentication etc. or add additional endpoints which may cast resources to REST-like while leaving the RPC details to the package.
 One uses exposed object members as follows:

 * parameters can be used to model settings of instrumentation (both hardware and software-only), general class/instance attributes, hold captured & computed data